Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Main results

 and

 for the other half.
-Here, $\vect{Q}_{AA}$ and $\vect{Q}_{BB}$ are principal submatrices obtained by removing all rows and columns except $A$ and $B$, respectively.
-We can see that the only common term in formulas \eqref{eq:var:2} and \eqref{eq:var:3} is $\vect{u}_S$.
-That is, we can compute these two separately and in parallel, given samples of $\vect{u}_S$ to evaluate the variance term.
+We can see that the only common term in formulas \eqref{eq:var:2} and \eqref{eq:var:3} is $\vect{x}_{S}^{}$.
+That is, we can compute these two separately and in parallel, given samples of $\vect{x}_{S}^{}$ to evaluate the variance term.